bcprescott/bcprescott.github.io/_posts/2021-03-30-Project-Crashing.md

 - How much cost is added by crashing the project
 - The cost of crashing per time unit

 At the bottom you'll also see I've color-coded the two project resource, a senior and junior, as well as a made up internal cost per hour.
-I've also color-coded the tasks of which they are responsible.
+The color-coded tasks represent which resource is responsible for it.

 ![rawsheet](/assets/images/raw.png)